mabel-dev/opteryx.dev/docs/contributing/topics/debug_logging.md

 # Debug Logging

 ## Overview

 This feature automatically transforms specific comment lines into debugging print statements during development.
-Comments in the form # `DEBUG: log <string>` will be converted to `print(<string>)`.
+Comments in the form `# DEBUG: log(<string>)` will be converted to `print(<string>)`.
 The goal is to facilitate debugging without permanently altering the codebase.

+The `# DEBUG: log` function supports `print` functionality such as formatting with f-strings and printing comma separated values.

 ## Activation